Top 7 Basic Exercises for Beginners to Start Your Fitness Journey

 Getting Started

 Consistency is more important than intensity when you begin.
 Start with 15-20 minute runs, 3-4 times per week.
 As you feel more comfortable, gradually increase the duration or frequency.
 Aim to build up to the recommended 30 minutes of moderate-intensity activity most days of the week.
-Using a fitness tracker to monitor your progress can provide motivation and a clear measure of improvement.

 4. Plank